 Quantum mechanics deals with the physics of the microscopic realm where classical mechanics fails to explain phenomena such as those seen in lasers and transistors.
 This course will cover the experimental results that led to and verified quantum mechanics.
-It will cover the basic topics of quantum mechanics including wave-particle duality, complementarity, the postulates of quantum mechanics, wave packets (their formation and analysis), operators in quantum mechanics, time independent and time dependent Schrodinger Equation and solutions of it for various potentials including the simple harmonic oscillator, Hermitian operators and eigenvalue equations, commutators, uncertainty rela-tions, and conservation laws.
-Emphasis will be placed on both the mathemati-cal formalism of quantum mechanics and the philosophical implications and alternatives to the theory.
+It will cover the basic topics of quantum mechanics including wave-particle duality, complementarity, the postulates of quantum mechanics, wave packets (their formation and analysis), operators in quantum mechanics, time independent and time dependent Schrodinger Equation and solutions of it for various potentials including the simple harmonic oscillator, Hermitian operators and eigenvalue equations, commutators, uncertainty relations, and conservation laws.
+Emphasis will be placed on both the mathematical formalism of quantum mechanics and the philosophical implications and alternatives to the theory.
 There is no lab for this course.
-Prerequisite: PHYS 2110 or permission of the instructor.
+Prerequisite: PHYS 2110.